Why the flu jab is important to me

 Then one year I thought I wouldn’t bother.
 This was a big mistake!
 I got the most awful virus.

 Then one year I thought I wouldn’t bother.
 This was a big mistake!
-I got the most awful virus.
+I got the most awful flu.
 Since then have got the jab every year without fail.
 Last year I was diagnosed with asthma and now get a jab for free.
 Before, I’d had to pay.

 I think it’s so important for everyone to get the flu jab.
 You’re not just protecting yourself, you’re protecting those around you who might not have strong immune systems.
 My late partner had idiopathic pulmonary fibrosis (IPF) and suffered from chest infections – it was important we were both protected from viruses, so I didn’t pass any onto him.
 My mum is now 91 and also suffers badly with chest infections.

 It’s good to get protected and know you’re not just getting it for yourself, but for the people around you.
 This year it’s more vital than ever to consider getting the flu jab.
 I will certainly be getting mine, as will my Mum who also needs the protection.